tjguk/networkzero/docs/design-questions.rst

   (Just came across http://nanomsg.org/index.html which is something similar but implemented by someone who cares about Posix-compliance & open licensing).

+  A couple more factors have been pointed out which tell against using ZeroMQ as a dependency:

+  * The build process, at least for some \*nix, might be daunting for teachers unfamiliar with the concepts.
+  * It moves the student one step further away from the underlying sockets.

 * Why not use [some zeroconf implementation]?

   This is somewhat the converse of the ZeroMQ question above.
 And the answer